ptomulik/testmd/README.md

 subject class with a behaviour of an already-tested class such as standard `Hash`.
-Reusable *shared\_examples* are provided for developers who want to implement cusom `Vash` classes (these examples may be actually used to test any class that is intended to behave as Hash, Vash::Validator or complete Vash).
+Reusable *shared\_examples* are provided for developers who want to implement cusom `Vash` classes (these examples may be actually used to test any class that is supposed to behave as Hash, Vash::Validator or complete Vash).
+If you're starting implementing your new *Vash* class, it's recommended to first prepare basic test that includes *Vash::Inherited* or *Vash::Contained* shared examples and run test each time you overwrite some of *Hash* or *Vash::Validator* methods to see what (possibly unexpeted) changes in the functionality you have introduced..

-The shared examples may be found in the following files:
+The shared examples may be found in following files:

 * *spec/unit/puppet/shared_behaviours/ptomulik/vash/hash.rb*
 * *spec/unit/puppet/shared_behaviours/ptomulik/vash/validator.rb*